Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Week 6 Odds, Plays and Insights for October 14, 2021

 Eagles stats and trends

-- So far this season Philadelphia has two wins against the spread.
+- Thus far this year Philadelphia has two wins against the spread.

-- The Eagles have been underdogs by 7 points or more one time this year and have not covered the spread once.
+- The Eagles have yet to cover the spread this season when underdogs by 7 points or more.

-- Philadelphia's games this year have gone over the point total two times in five opportunities (40%).
+- Philadelphia's games this year have eclipsed the over/under two times in five opportunities (40%).

-- When Philadelphia scores more than 24.4 points, it is 1-1 against the spread and 1-1 overall.
+- Philadelphia is 1-1 against the spread and 1-1 overall when the team scores more than 24.4 points.

-- When Philadelphia picks up over 360.2 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Philadelphia picks up over 360.2 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Eagles have turned the ball over four times, four fewer times than the Buccaneers have forced turnovers (8).